stayForward09/React_Start_Project/README.md

 Browse to [http://localhost:8080](http://localhost:8080)

 ### Build
+Make sure you're at the project root and run:
 ```bash
 webpack
 ```

+The project will be built to the `build` directory.

 ### Deploy
-If you want to serve this template, you will need to do one of two things:
+After build, just serve the contents of the `build` directory.
+When serving the contents, you will need to do one of two things:

 1. Configure your server to redirect all routes to the main `index.html` where your app is placed.
 Examples are provided via [react-router docs](https://github.com/rackt/react-router/blob/master/docs/guides/basics/Histories.md#createbrowserhistory).
 2. Use `hashHistory` instead of `browserHistory` with `react-router`.
 Change [this line in `app.jsx`](https://github.com/arjunmehta/react-frontend-template/blob/master/src/components/app.jsx#L3):